Gifted-s/clev-cqrs/README.md

 ## eventstore page

-clev-cqrs provides a nice user interface to view all the events that has occured to all you data.
-This include the event id, the event type e.g(changeName), the event time and the event data. to generatge this page just add the clevCQRS.generatePage to your middleware. e.g
+clev-cqrs provides a nice user interface to view all the events that has occured to your data.
+This include the event id, the event type e.g(changeName), the event time and the event data. to generatge this page just add the clevCQRS.generatePage as a middleware. e.g
 ```js
 const clevCqrs = require('clev-cqrs')
 app.use(clevCqrs.generatePage)